Psychology (PSCL)

 PSCL 282.
 Quantitative Methods in Psychology.
 3 Units.

 The theory and application of basic methods used in the analysis of psychological data.
-Not available for credit to students who have completed STAT 201 or ANTH 319.
+A student may receive credit for only one of the following: ANTH 319, PSCL 282, SOCI 307, or STAT 201.
 Counts as a CAS Quantitative Reasoning course.
 Counts as a Quantitative Reasoning course.

 PSCL 313.
 Psychology of Personality.
 3 Units.